NeilJustice/ZenUnitAndMetalMock/README.md

    when running tests in a post-build step.
 -wait
    Wait for any key at the end of the test run.

-Test Filtration Options:

--run=<TestClassNameA>[.TestNameA][,TestClassNameB[.TestNameB],...]
-   Run only specified case-insensitive test classes and/or tests.
--failfast
-   Immediately exit with exit code 1 if a test fails.

 Testing Rigor Options: